maowenyu-11/InfoIGL/README.md

 >📋  A  README.md for code accompanying our paper InfoIGL

-# InfoIGL: Invariant Graph Learning Driven by Information Theory
+# Invariant Graph Learning Meets Information Theory for Out-of-Distribution Generalization